Archival records are those records that have permanent value of the following nature:

 Identifying records that should be sent to the UW Archives

 Records will be designated either “Transfer to Archives for Review” or “Archival” on a Records Retention Schedule.
 Records and information that fall into these categories will be reviewed by the University Archivist who will determine whether to bring them into the Archival collection of the UW.
-If the Archivist does not decide to accept specific records, regardless of their designation, the records can be either shredded or recycled at the end of their retention period.
+If the Archivist does not decide to accept specific records, regardless of their designation, the records should be shredded, recycled, or deleted at the end of their retention period.

 Transferring records to the UW Archives

 Records which are identified as archival, and have met their retention period, should be transferred to the University Archives.
 When transferring records directly to the University Archives it is best to contact the University Archivist, John Bolcer, to discuss initial appraisal.
 The Archives requires submission of a records transfer list using the spreadsheet template posted on the Special Collections website.
 Once you have completed the form, you can contact the Archivist to arrange for the physical or electronic transfer.